Fune: People

-The main Settlement tribe of Fune Local Governments are Karai-Karai, Kanuri, Bura-Pabir, Ngizim, and Fulani.
-The Current Emir of Fune is Alhaji (Dr.) Saleh Idriss Ibn Uthman with his Palace situated at Damagum, the head quarter of Fune Local Government.
+The main settlement tribe of Fune local governments are Karai-karai, Kanuri, Bura-Pabir, Ngizim, and Fulani.
+The current emir of Fune is Alhaji (Dr.) Saleh Idriss Ibn Uthman with his palace situated at Damagum, the head quarterof Fune local government.

-Historical Monuments
+Historical monuments

 In 1987, the 8,000-year-old Dufuna canoe was discovered in Fune, near the village of Dufuna and the Komadugu Gana River.